projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-net.rst

    NIC.

-The virtual network card (NIC) is implemented as a virtio legacy device in the ACRN device model (DM).
+The virtual network card (NIC) is implemented as a virtio legacy device in the ACRN Device Model (DM).
 It is registered as a PCI virtio device to the guest OS (User VM) and uses the standard virtio-net in the Linux kernel as its driver (the guest kernel should be built with ``CONFIG_VIRTIO_NET=y``).